 When you can apply

-From 2019. the Foundation will have a spring and an autumn funding round which will be announced on the news page on this website, and which will indicate what organisations, where and working on what themes can apply by sending in concept notes.
-In 2018 applications will be by invitation only: we will be piloting the new approach and adapting our processes and procedures, and will therefore invite a small number of current partners and a few recent applicants to apply for funding.
+From 2019, the Foundation will have one funding round per year.
+In 2019, organisations that meet the call for concept notes can apply between 1 February and 1 April after which shortlisting and vetting will take place with decisions made by the Board in September.
+An item will be shown on the news page of this website indicating what organisations, where and working on what themes can apply by sending in concept notes.
+In 2018 applications were by invitation only as we were piloting our new approach and adapting our processes and procedures.

 What we will be looking for